 - Peptide hormones– this class includes some of the hormones of interest to bodybuilders, such as GH and insulin.

 - Lipid derivatives– also known as steroid hormones.
 This class includes testosterone.
-They are structurally similar to cholesterol and are release by the male and female reproductive organs.
+They are structurally similar to cholesterol and are released by the male and female reproductive organs.

 It should be noted that hormones must first bind to a receptor to affect a target cell, these receptors are a protein molecule ( after water, your body is made of protein, it affects everything).
 Each cell has receptors for responding to several different hormones.